sciris/sciris-js/README.md

 # sciris-js

+Sciris-JS is the frontend counterpart to the Python web framework [ScirisWeb](https://github.com/sciris/sciris).

 ## Project setup

-`d3` is required to be added in the global scope by includeing the following in your html.
+`d3` is required to be added in the global scope by including the following in your html.

 ```
 <script src="http://d3js.org/d3.v5.min.js"></script>